Deterministic safety gate for AMR and warehouse robot deployments.

 Drop Saykai into your existing CI as a required check.

-• Results are compared to your Safety Spec and baseline
+• Results are checked against your approved Safety Spec (saykai-policy.yml)

 • The PR passes or blocks based on policy, not gut feel